icecream17/Stuff/writing/walk.md

 Running or jogging consumes more energy than walking over time since there is more stress on the body, but [for most people there is not much total difference if you move the same amount of distance.](https://www.betterhealth.vic.gov.au/health/healthyliving/walking-for-good-health)

+## Laminar and turbulent flow

+Say you're in a river or the ocean and you're walking in the water.
+The water is rushing at you in some direction.

+In laminar flow, particles move parallel to each other, all smoothly flowing in one direction.
+This is efficient for flow.
+You can imagine one centimeter of water moving in one direction, and an adjacent centimeter of water also moving in that same direction.
+Then visualize layers of water, all moving in the same direction.

+In turbulent flow, the flow of particles are not in all the same direction.
+Necessarily there is some sideways (perpendicular to flow) movement of some particles.

+Two features of turbulent flow are:

++ Rotationality: Local spinning vortexes form
++ Dissipation: Energy is lost when liquid moves against a containing wall, and a calmer flow is more laminar.
+So, turbulent flow dissipates away unless there's a continual source of energy

+Therefore, I will conclude that if you can somehow predict the turbulent flow, turbulent flow might be more efficient for spinning.
+But since spinning or turning is relatively rare compared to moving forward, it would be hard to find a situation where turbulent flow is more efficient, given the same rate of forward flow.

+However, as energy increases, it gets harder and harder to stay laminar. ((todo - expand))

+## Shear stress

+[Shear forces](https://en.wikipedia.org/wiki/Shear_force) are unalligned forces on different parts of an object.
+Note that one of those forces can just be in the form of keeping a part in place.
+Since humans are slightly stretchy there's definitely some math above my level that shows this is important.

+## Non-newtonian fluids

+Did you know: peanut butter is technically a liquid?

+It flows (very slowly) and takes the shape of its container.
+That seems to satisfy the definition of liquid from
+<https://www.chem.purdue.edu/gchelp/liquids/character.html> (first `.edu` link from searching "liquid vs solid vs gas").
+In fact: it is a **non-Newtonian fluid**.

+A material is **non-Newtonian** when it $\mu$ is non-constant in Newton's law of viscosity:

+$$\tau = \mu \frac{\mathrm{d}u}{\mathrm{d}y}$$

+Did you know: dough is a solid?
+While it kinda flows and takes the shape of its container, it holds it shape in the sense that it bounces back after it is deformed.

+Here are the types of non-newtonian movement as given by GPT-4o:

+((todo: viscosity = resistance against flow = interal friction of layers))

++ Shear-thickening: Viscosity increases with stress (e.g., cornstarch in water).
+  + Oobleck famously acts like a solid with stress
++ Shear-thinning: Viscosity decreases with stress (e.g., ketchup, paint).
+  + Ketchup pours easier after shaking
++ Bingham plastics: Require a minimum yield stress to flow (e.g., toothpaste, mayonnaise).
+  + If you flick the toothpaste tube, a surprising amount of toothpaste comes out
++ Thixotropic: Viscosity decreases over time under constant stress (e.g., some clays).
++ Rheopectic: Viscosity increases over time under constant stress (e.g., printer ink).

+Orthogonal to these is ~~viscoplasticity~~ viscoelasticity: a deformation rearranges molecular structure but recovers to its original shape.
+Dough is considered a viscoelastic solid.
+In the duration of one stretch, dough becomes easier to manipulate, but dough becomes harder and less viscous over multiple kneads.

+Anyways, right now ((todo)) I only have one relation of walking to note: memory foam is also known as viscoelastic foam, since it can deform but bounce back.
+Which is useful in shoes.

 ## Health